Scout fundraising ideas

 Spaghetti dinner

 Host a pasta party where you serve spaghetti, salad, breadsticks, and dessert to attendees for a ticket price.
-Make your event even better by securing a restaurant as a sponsor.
+Make your event even better by partnering with a local restaurant to sponsor the meal.

 Holiday wreath sale